zhangxingshuo/math-research-17/log.md

 - Algorithm for determining coherent patterns in dynamic networks, and condensing large-scale graphs into important temporal structures
 - Started implementing automated graph and Laplacian generation using both igraph and NetworkX
 - NetworkX is slightly more convenient as it has built-in integration with numpy and linear algebra methods
+- Tutorial on Modeling and Analysis of Dynamic Social Networks ([link to paper](https://arxiv.org/pdf/1701.06307.pdf))